gapotchenko/Turbo-CocoR/README.md

    > turbo-coco new frame scanner parser
    ```

-Now you can generate the actual scanner and parser source files for your grammar:
+Now you can generate the actual scanner and parser source files from your grammar:

 ``` sh
 > turbo-coco MyLang.atg